electron/electron/docs/api/auto-updater.md

 ### `autoUpdater.getFeedURL()`

 Returns `String` - The current update feed URL.
+This is an empty string when no feed URL has been set.

 ### `autoUpdater.checkForUpdates()`